 I know this might be obvious but it does say on the tickets, you may forfeit your spot if you don’t arrive during your reserved time.
 So to avoid disappointment be sure you reserve a time when you know you will be prompt.
 They will also not let you in if you arrive too early.
 Try to arrive within fifteen minutes of your reserved time.
 Keep in mind about school busses if you are traveling on a weekday, congested traffic at the entrance, saving time to eat dinner, slippery roads/weather when you are reserving your night for Winter Reimagined.

 We reserved a 5:30pm on a Friday night.
 After my older son got off the bus at 4:00pm, we had a quick dinner and piled into the car for our adventure at Tower Hill’s Winter Reimagined!
-Traffic for us was fairly light and to Tower Hill’s credit, they did have two policemen directing traffic at the Entrance and Exit which certainly helped with any congestion.
+Traffic for us was fairly light and to Tower Hill’s credit, they did have two police officers directing traffic at the Entrance and Exit which certainly helped with any congestion.

 The street leading up to Tower Hill, is a long curvy road and we were all anxious to start seeing lights.
 Instead, we saw four attendants checking tickets for each car.
 I had printed my tickets out, but I believe they would also scan the bar code on your smartphone if you didn’t print them out.